oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

    ![Set styling for dataset (layer)](images/vis-10.png)

 3. At the top of the Layer Settings dialog, click on **back arrow** to return to the Layers List.
-Please take note of this step as you will navigate using this back arrow many time in this workshop.
+Please take note of this step as you will navigate using this back arrow many times in this workshop.

    ![Go back to layers list](images/vis-11.png)